Our Management Team

 Kari Miller, RN- Partner/Operations Director

 I have worked in direct patient care for over 15 years.
 I know the devastating effects of dementia first hand, for both patients and those who care about them.
 Historically, the treatments for Alzheimer’s disease consisted of a handful of medications which, in my experience, didn’t produce significant improvements and often had unpleasant side effects.
 I am pleased to be part of a new wave of early detection of Alzheimer’s and dementia.
 In addition, I am heartened by the potential of new treatments, such as the Bredeson Protocol, that offer real hope for dementia patients and their families.
 Similar to cancer, the earlier dementia is detected, the better the chance of successful treatment.
 I pursued a career in the medical field with the hope of making a difference in my patients’ lives.
-I believe that providing a means for people to confidentially measure their cognitive health will make a positive impact on their lives-either by setting their minds at ease or by setting them on the path to earlier and more successful treatment.
+I believe that providing a means for people to confidentially measure their cognitive health will make a positive impact on their lives; either by setting their minds at ease, or by setting them on a path to early treatment, when they are most likely to benefit from therapy.